knobs-dev/indid-documentation/sdk/web3Auth.md

-# Indid Ethers Adapters
+# Web3Auth

-If you want to interact with the Indid Admin SDK or Indid Core SDK but you are using wagmi-viem you need to migrate the "Wallet Client" of wagmi-viem into the "Signer" of ethers.js.
+If you want to use Web3Auth with Indid you can use the following code snippets to bootstrap the social login and signer.
-You can do this automatically via indid-ethers-adapters.

 ## Imports